nissint/graceland/README.md

 ![Graceland](https://github.com/qtpeters/graceland/blob/master/wiki/images/GracelandGuitar_vectorized.png)
 ### Installing the library

-In order to install this library you need to install dependencies with:
+In order to install this library all you need to do is:

     npm install graceland --save-dev

+Graceland has no dependencies other than those used to test the framework.

 ### Adding Graceland to your project